-We are actively managing our response to the COVID-19 pandemic and working with our customers, distributors, vendors, and suppliers and assessing the potential effects to our financial position, results of operations and cash flows.
-As of the date of the issuance of these financial statements, the extent to which COVID-19, or its variants, may materially impact our financial condition, liquidity, or results of operations in future periods remains uncertain.
+We are actively managing our response to the recent pandemic and continue to work with our customers, distributors, vendors, and suppliers and assessing the potential effects to our financial position, results of operations and cash flows.
+As of the date of the issuance of these financial statements, the extent to which a pandemic, may materially impact our financial condition, liquidity, or results of operations in future periods remains uncertain.